 Winter weather can be unpredictable.
+We have taken some common motoring myths and busted them so that you can stay safe and keep your car in tip top condition.
 We’ve all had a frozen windscreen and wondered whether it is safe to pour hot water on it…or not.
-We have taken some common motoring myths and busted them so that you can stay safe and keep your car in tip top condition.
+Well, lets see shall we, with these winter motoring myths below…

 Fiction!
 This can damage the tyre and be extremely dangerous.
 It is recommended to use winter tyres which are designed to behave more reliably at lower pressures and also push water away from the tyre more efficiently than standard or summer tyres.